erezgeva/libptpmgmt/clkmgr/HLD_clkmgr.md

 occurs.

 4. clkmgr_c_disconnect()
-This function performs disconnect process with clkmgr_proxy by sending disconnect message.
+- This function performs disconnect process with clkmgr_proxy by sending disconnect message.
 It will delete the ptp event for subscription and state reference for notification.

 5. clkmgr_c_client_fetch()
-This function fetch the single client object and return a pointer to it
+- This function fetch the single client object and return a pointer to it

+6. clkmgr_c_gettime()
+- This function retrieve the time of the CLOCK_REALTIME.